alessalessio/readme/README.md

 I am going to set up monthly 1 on 1 meetings, but I don't want people to wait for those meetings to talk to me.
 I always encourage partecipation and exchange of opinions, bearing in mind that no question is a stupid question, and every idea, no matter how crazy it sounds, is valuable and deserves attention.

 Does it sound like a good start?
-Appetite comes with eating, so let's see what else I got to say
+Appetite comes with eating, so they say...

 Lasagna